develprr/metamatic-framework/README.md

 ## Introduction

 The Metamatic framework is a simple and easy-to-use predictable state container for JavaScript apps.
-Metamatic is partially similar to existing main stream state containers such as 'Redux' and 'MobX' and many others - but in comparison with most state container frameworks, it has essential differences that make it really simple to use.
-With Metamatic, you can implement a central data management policy in frontend applications quite fast and painlessly.
-With Metamatic, you can get things done faster because  you don't need to write endless amounts of repetitive 'spells' to get what you want.
-Metamatic helps you create cleaner and more maintainable code.
+Metamatic is a powerful and simple-to-use state container architecture.
+Metamatic provides a robust toolset for data communication between components inside your browser-based UI software.
+It can be used together with any modern JavaScript UI framework such as Vue, React, Angular and even basic JavaScript apps without any specific frameworks.

+### Metamatic Concept

+The Metamatic framework solves a fundamental problem in frontend software design: When any data is changed anywhere in the application, this change must be reliably radiated to all parts of the software that uses the changed data.
+For example, your frontend app has many components that display user's email address.
+Then the email address is changed for some reason, perhaps by user who updates their account profile details.
+Or maybe it's updated when the frontend client reloads user data from the server.
+In any case, the problem is the same.
+The changed data must be updated everywhere where it is needed.
+Metamatic provides an elegant next-generation solution to the problem.
+Metamatic provides a managed state container that keeps a master copy of your data safely and immutably in a central data storage.
+When you update any data that you have placed in the Metamatic data storage, Metamatic then automatically takes care that all changes made to that data are reliably broadcasted to everywhere inside your app.

 ### Abstract Away State Container Management

-Metamatic takes your coding to an entirely new abstraction level.
+Compared with traditional, well known state container frameworks, Metamatic takes your coding to an entirely new abstraction level.
 With Metamatic, you can implement your apps without defining any state containers by yourself at all.
 This is a strikingly paradigm-shifting approach that makes Metamatic differ from those old school state container frameworks that expect you to always implement containers by yourself.

 In Metamatic, you can concentrate solely on updating states and just defining which states you want to keep as component's private states and which ones will be dispatched onto the app-wide highway to be dynamically available for all other components that need them.

 ### Say Goodbye to Child-Like "if-elses"